 Roman Burki News: Three saves in loss

-Burki registered three saves and allowed one goal in Saturday's 1-0 defeat to Seattle Sounders FC.
+Burki had three saves and allowed two goals in Saturday's 2-0 defeat to Los Angeles Football Club.

-Burki turned away three of four Seattle shots on goal Saturday as St. Louis dropped points in a narrow 1-0 home defeat to Seattle.
-Across his first three starting appearances of 2026, the veteran keeper has made 10 saves and three clearances while conceding five goals.
-Look for Burki to bounce back Saturday when St. Louis City travel for a tussle with LAFC.
+Burki made three saves in Saturday's loss against LAFC and helped keep the game scoreless through the first half as St. Louis controlled possession and limited LAFC to just one shot on target.
+He also caught a couple of breaks early with Denis Bouanga rattling the crossbar in the opening moments and Nathan Ordaz hitting the right post before halftime.
+The dam finally broke in the 73rd minute when Mathieu Choiniere buried a strike from outside the box, and Burki was beaten again eight minutes later by another low Choiniere finish from distance.
+There was little he could do about either shot given their quality and placement, but he will look to bounce back in Saturday's matchup against New England after opening the season with zero clean sheets through four games.

 -